 Best Bluetooth Headphones with Active Noise Cancelling

 First, let’s debrief the big questions.
 What is active noise cancelling (ANC)?
 People often ask about this feature looking for a headset that’ll turn the mute button on the world.
 Well first myth debunked, these ANC headphones cannot 100 percent tune out background noise – that’s a bit dangerous don’t you think?
 But, they can get pretty darn close.
 Anyway, active noise cancelling works by taking the constant hum of sound waves in through the headphones and uses a microphone to send out the reverse sound waves, which as a result cancel out the constant hum or background chatter you normally hear without the headphones.
 Now, ear pads are designed to already provide passive sound isolation when securely resting on your head fit.
-The choice of fabric can further isolate your music inside theear cups are further bock out the bustling your music while blocking out ambient noise.
-These ear pads working in tandem ANC can do a great job of reducing the your bustling environment to a mere whisper.
+The choice of fabric can further isolate your music inside the ear cups are further block out ambient noise.
+These ear pads working in tandem with ANC can do a great job of reducing the your bustling environment to a mere whisper.
 So on to the goods.
 Here is a list of the best Bluetooth headphones with active noise cancelling capabilities.

 I will always be such a fan of the M2s.
 This headphones was crafted with such premium grade materials and quality it gets the job done right.
 The ear cups are a super soft leather in the over-ear design and plush fabric in the on-ear model.
 Both are able to provide a wide and deep soundstage with crisp highs, shimmery mids, and my favorite booming bass lines that are both powerful and natural.
 That being said, the ANC abilities of these headphones are just as superb.
 So much so, when playing music I found it difficult to hear the person who was speaking right next to me.
 When completely charged, the M2s will give you up to 22 hours of wireless, noise cancelling playback.
-Sennheiser Momentum M2 in the wireless over-ear model will run you $499.99, though it is a currently on sale for $399.95 on various authorized websites.
-The wireless on-ear model is usually priced at $399.95 and is currently marked down on some sites at $299.95.
-What a steal!
-Grab ’em now kiddos!
+Sennheiser Momentum M2 in the wireless over-ear model will run you $499.99, though you can get them at the lowest price at Audio 46 when you use discount code “majorhifi” during checkout.
+They’re also available at a competitive price on Amazon.

 Bang & Olufsen H8

 This on-ear headphone features the signature sleek and oh-so polished exterior of B&O headphones.
 The headband is made of premium leather while the ear pads are covered in lambskin and stuffed with memory foam.
 The H8 is a wireless make that features advanced touch controls on the ear cups with the ability to turn the ANC on and off with the swipe of a finger.
 Users also have the ability to adjust the volume as well as skip back and forth between tracks with a few taps on their ear cups.
 When it comes to sound, the H8 is another superior supplier.
 The bass is rich and expansive with a good sound stage.
 The mids are pronounced and shine even with a nice punchy bass line while the highs are crisp and detailed.
 The ANC ability does a pretty good job of muting what I would say is about 80 or so percent of your surrounding environment.
 The headphones can operate for up to 15 hours off of one charge.
-The H8 makes is another chart topper on our list of best Bluetooth headphones with active noise cancellation and will set you back $499.
+The H8 make is another chart topper on our list of best Bluetooth headphones with active noise cancellation and will set you back $499.
 But check out Audio 46 since you’ll receive a discount when you use the sale code “majorhifi” during checkout.
 It’s also available at the lowest price on Amazon.

 Parrot Zik 3

 Another great contender on our best Bluetooth headphones with active noise cancelling list has got to be the Parrot Zike 3 for its all-around great quality.
 It provides the listener with great, but not the best audio quality.
 It However, what it lacks in audio it makes up for with the Parrot Zik app which is completely customizable for the customer.
 Feel free to adjust your bass, treble, reverb, and vocal capability based on their various equalizer settings.
 Once you’ve set your presets, these headphones can really deliver on the sound.
 Which can draw out vocals to sound more detailed and crisp, while allowing the bass to beat and brat with as much fullness as the mids.
 The Parrot’s ear cups are also programmed with smart control features.
 A simple tap, touch, or slide allows the user to switch back and forth between tracks as well as answer calls.
 A bone conduction sensor is built into the headphones to sense when these over-ear cans are removed from your head and will subsequently remove your music.
 Not bad, however it can be a bit hypersensitive and turn your music on and off if you are listening while eating.
 The headphones automatically engage ANC when turned on, however within the app you can also adjust how much ambient noise you’d like to hear.
 A great option for when you are commuting through metropolitan cities and still need to be aware.
 The Zik 3 provides up to 18 hours of continuous use when completely charged.
-The Zik 3 features sleek aluminum extenders and leather ear cups available in a smooth, stich, or crocodile design.
+The Zik 3 features sleek aluminum extenders and leather ear cups available in a smooth, stitch, or crocodile design.
 These headphones will cost you $399.99.
 Catch these cans at the lowest price on Audio 46 when you use discount code “majorhifi” during checkout.
 It is also available at the lowest price on Amazon.